ludiosarchive/Minerva/docs/Overview.rst

 	the thing on the other side of the Minerva stream.
 For a server, it is a client;
 	for a client, the server.
 frame
-	a piece of JSON-encoded data that is sent over streams.
-This ecompasses both Minerva-level and application-level data. box
+	a bytestring is sent over streams.
+This ecompasses both Minerva-level and application-level data. string (in the context of Minerva)
 	an atomic piece of application-level data that can be fit into a frame and sent to the peer.
-Sending boxes successfully is the point of Minerva.
-At Minerva-level, a frame will often contain more than one box.

-	Everything in a box can be represented near-equivalently in server and browser environments.
-On the server, a box might be a ``list``, a ``dict``, a ``unicode`` object (or an ASCII-only ``str``), a ``bool``, an ``int``, a ``long``, a ``float``, or ``None``, or any nested combination of these.

-	In a JavaScript environment, a box might be an ``Object``, an ``Array``, a string, a number, a boolean, or ``null``, or any nested combination of these.

-	There is a limit to how much nesting a box can have (26 levels), the size of an Array (65535 items), and what codepoints are allowed in ``unicode``/strings (avoid Noncharacters and unallocated Specials).
-See `Box limitations`_ for details.
+Strings have strict restrictions on which bytes/codepoints are allowed, see `String restrictions`_.

+	On the server, a string is represented as a bytestring (never decoded to unicode).
+On the browser side, a string is represented as JavaScript UTF-16 string, but with the same restrictions on bytes/codepoints.
 S2C
-	server-to-client (e.g. a S2C transport, or a S2C box)
+	server-to-client (e.g. a S2C transport, or a S2C string)
 C2S
-	client-to-server. (e.g. a C2S transport, or a C2S box)
+	client-to-server. (e.g. a C2S transport, or a C2S string)
 transport
 	an HTTP request/response, or socket, or WebSocket, that Minerva uses to send/receive frames.
 S2C transport
-	a transport that is being used or will be used to send S2C boxes, regardless of whether it it used for C2S as well. primary transport
+	a transport that is being used or will be used to send S2C strings, regardless of whether it it used for C2S as well. primary transport
-	In server context: the transport that is currently designated to send boxes to the client.
+	In server context: the transport that is currently designated to send strings to the client.
 This was formerly called "active S2C transport". crypted
 	refers to not-yet-implemented encryption for Flash Socket, likely to be based on a variant of ChaCha12 where client downloads 448 bits of random